 Skin problems

 Skin problems are also commonly reported in horses suffering from insulin resistance.
-Injuries heal more slowly, and (fungal) infections occur more often.
+Injuries heal more slowly and infections and fungal infections are more common.

 How can insulin resistance develop?

+The glycemic index is a number that expresses how quickly certain carbohydrates enter the bloodstream after consumption, and thus how much insulin is needed to process the carbohydrates.
 The strong increase in the number of cases of insulin resistance can easily be explained.
 Some causes are listed below.
 NutritionHorses have become perfectly adapted to their natural diet in millions of years of evolution.
-We humans, however, feed the horses a little differently than what they should naturally eat, and provide that in a different way.
-These differences promote the development of insulin resistance:
+We humans, however, feed the horses a little differently than what they should naturally eat, and also provide that in a different way.
+These differences contribute to the development of insulin resistance:

 |